 This computation assumes that each journalist has the same number of documents.
-In practice, this may not hold.
+In practice, this might not hold.
 However, as we see in Figure~\ref{fig:perf:all}, left, as soon as collections have more than 50 documents the computation time grows linearly with the collection size.
-Thus, as long as journalists have collections with at least 50 documents, the measurements in Figure~\ref{fig:perf:all}, center, are largely independent of how these documents are distributed among journalists.
+Hence, as long as journalists have collections with at least 50 documents, the measurements in Figure~\ref{fig:perf:all}, center, are largely independent of how these documents are distributed among journalists.

-\para{The cost for document owners} Document owners also spend time and bandwidth to answer queries by other journalists.
+\para{The Cost for Document Owners} Document owners spend time and bandwidth to answer queries from other journalists.
 Figure~\ref{fig:perf:all}, right, shows how these costs depend on the total number of queries an owner receives per day.
-Even when all journalists make 10 queries of 10 keywords each day (unlikely in practice) the \emph{total} computation time for document owners is less than 20 seconds, and they send and receive less than 7 megabytes (10\,MB when padded).
+Even when all journalists make 10 queries of 10 keywords each day (unlikely in practice) the \emph{total} computation time for document owners is less than 20 seconds; and they send and receive less than 7 megabytes (10\,MB when padded).

-\para{Overall cost of \name} Finally, we plot in Figure~\ref{fig:overall} the \emph{total} bandwith a journalist needs per day to run \name depending on the number of journalists in the system and the strategy implemented by the communication system.
+\para{Overall Cost of \name} Finally, we plot in Figure~\ref{fig:overall} the \emph{total} bandwidth a journalist needs per day to run \name, depending on the number of journalists in the system and the strategy implemented by the communication system.
 Regardless of the size of the system, the cost associated to hide communications dominates the cost stemming from searches.
 Regarding the communication cost, as explained in Section~\ref{sec:mess_eval}, for small organizations Poisson-rate cover traffic provides a better trade-off with respect to throughput, but as more journalists join the system, the PIR-based system starts performing better.

-\section{Related work}
+\section{Related Work}

-Many PSI protocols~\cite{CristofaroT10, NaorR04, HazayL10,KissL0AP17} differ from De Christofaro et al.'s~\cite{CristofaroGT12} only in how they instantiate the oblivious pseudorandom functions (OPRFs).
+Many PSI protocols~\cite{CristofaroT10, NaorR04, HazayL10,KissL0AP17} differ from that of De Cristofaro et al.~\cite{CristofaroGT12}, but only in how they instantiate the oblivious pseudorandom functions (OPRFs).
 Our \mspsi protocols can easily be adjusted to use alternative OPRFs to compute the pretags.
-However, since, bandwidth is at a premium in our scenario, we base our \mspsi protocols on De Christofaro et al.~\cite{CristofaroGT12}, as their scheme has the lowest communication cost.
+As bandwidth is at a premium in our scenario, we base our \mspsi protocols on the scheme of De Cristofaro et al. as it has the lowest communication cost.